NeXT MegaPixel Display: Description

 A severe problem with this setup was that the monitor could not be switched off completely while the computer was powered on.
 The screen could be switched black but the cathode heater always remained on.
 This led to extreme screen dimming after some years of use, especially when the computer was not turned off overnight as in a server setup or in a busy software lab.

 This problem was later rectified with the now ultra rare 4000A model rated at 10,000 hours (~14 months).

 The display has a stand that allows it to be tilted.
 The stand also features two rollers that can be used to move the monitor back and forth despite its heavy weight.
 The stand also provides a place for the keyboard when not in use, freeing up the (real) desktop in front.

-When the NeXTstation Color and the NeXTdimension board was released, NeXT sold rebranded color monitors (e.g. Sony Trinitron) with 13W3 connectors as MegaPixel Color Display in either 17" or 21".
+When the NeXTstation Color and the NeXTdimension board were released, NeXT sold rebranded color monitors (e.g. Sony Trinitron) with 13W3 connectors as MegaPixel Color Display in either 17" or 21".
 Remaining connections (formerly built into the MegaPixel Display) were provided via a DB-19 Y-cable to a separate box, the NeXT Sound Box.